-- The wavenumber 2 tangential wind (Fig. 7b) propagated cyclonically during the flight pass (same as the wavenumber 2 reflectivity, not shown here) with a magnitude up to $7 \text{ m s}^{-1}$ .
-The propagation of the wavenumber 2 tangential wind is estimated to be 285 degrees from 1907 to 1940 UTC, which is $35 \text{ m s}^{-1}$ , or 63% of $V{Tmax}$ .
-The propagation of the wavenumber 2 tangential wind is roughly consistent with linear VRW theory (Kuo et al., 1999; Cha et al., 2020). - 380 - According to the single Doppler analysis, the wavenumber 2 VRW propagated approximately 43 degrees every five minutes on average.
+The wavenumber 2 tangential wind (Fig. 7b) propagated cyclonically during the flight pass with a magnitude up to $7 \text{ ms}^{-1}$ .
+The propagation of the wavenumber 2 tangential wind is estimated to be 285 degrees from 1907 to 1940 UTC, which is $35 \text{ ms}^{-1}$ , or 63% of $V{Tmax}$ .
+The propagation of the wavenumber 2 tangential wind is roughly consistent with linear VRW theory (Kuo et al., 1999; Cha et al., in review).

+According to the single Doppler analysis, the wavenumber 2 VRW propagated approximately 43 degrees every five minutes on average.
 The wavenumber 2 maximum amplitudes were located in the NE and SW quadrants as the P3 approached the inner eyewall from the SW (Fig. 2), such that the TDR would see the maximum component in the SW eyewall.
-The VRW rotated cyclonically as the P3 crossed the 36 km diameter eye at $120 \text{ ms}^{-1}$ , such that by the time the P3 exited the eyewall the radar would begin to see the wavenumber 2 wind minimum on the NE side.
+The VRW rotated cyclonically as the P3 crossed the 36 km diameter eye at $120 \,\mathrm{m\,s^{-1}}$ , such that by the time the P3 exited the eyewall the radar would begin to see the wavenumber 2 wind minimum on the NE side.
 The SW maximum and NE minimum would then appear as a wavenumber 1 component under a steady state assumption.
 The analysis supports our hypothesis that the propagation of wavenumber 2 tangential wind is aliased onto the steady wavenumber 1 component, resulting in a reduced amplitude and a phase shift in $A_2$ and $B_2$ in the dual Doppler analysis.

 The above analysis suggests that both the dual Doppler and single Doppler analysis have strengths and weaknesses.
-The retrieved wavenumber 0 component of tangential wind has been shown to be comparable between an airborne dual Doppler wind synthesis and single Doppler retrieval due to the fact that a steady state assumption for one flight pass is usually valid to apply to the axisymmetric circulation.
+The retrieved wavenumber 0 component of tangential wind has been shown to be comparable between an airborne dual Doppler 330 wind synthesis and single Doppler retrieval due to the fact that a steady state assumption for one flight pass is usually valid to apply to the axisymmetric circulation.
 The axisymmetric kinematic structure of Hurricane Matthew revealed in the dual Doppler analysis is consistent with the single Doppler retrievals across multiple aircraft passes (Cha, 2018).
-However, the steady-state assumption may not be applicable with more rapidly evolving features, such as convective bursts, rotation of mesovortices, and propagation of a wavenumber 2 or higher VRWs.
+However, the steady-state assumption is not applicable with more rapidly evolving features, such as convective bursts, rotation of mesovor-335 tices, and propagation of a wavenumber 2 or higher VRWs.
 The evolution during the aircraft pass could potentially impact the asymmetric reflectivity and wind structure retrieval from a dual or multi-Doppler analysis due to temporal aliasing.
 On the other hand, dual Doppler analysis can retrieve high-quality and detailed three-dimensional structure, whereas a ground-based single Doppler radar retrieval is often limited by spatial aliasing and the observing distance from the radar to TC.
-Nevertheless, the analyses presented herein demonstrate that complementary information can be retrieved from both single and dual Doppler retrievals.
+Nevertheless, the analyses presented herein demonstrate that complementary information can be retrieved from both single and dual Doppler